Belgium–Denmark relations

 Belgium–Denmark relations refers to the current and historical relations between Belgium and Denmark.
 Belgium has an embassy in Copenhagen, while Denmark has an embassy in Brussels.
-Both countries are furthermore members of the European Union and NATO.
+Both countries are members of the European Union and NATO.

 Diplomatic relations were established on 25 February 1837 and are described as "excellent".

 History

 Early links (820–948)

 Links between the two countries date back to before the Viking Age.
 Neither Belgium or Denmark had a settled population but both areas were used for transit and passage as staging posts along the mercantile routes from the Somme to the North Sea.
 During the 9th century, the Vikings began raiding Belgium.
 The first attempt to gain a foothold on the Belgian coast was in 820 but the Vikings only had thirteen drakkars and the attack was unsuccessful.
 Another attempt was made in 833, when a Viking fleet sacked Friesland, Dorestad, Utrecht and the following year Meuse, Rhine and Scheldt estuaries fell to the Vikings and Duura seaport was sacked and burned in 834, 835 and 836.
 In 836, the Vikings then sacked and burned the port of Antwerp before raiding France from 840 on.
 In the subsequent forty years, Belgium was rendered vulnerable by the Danes and was constantly invaded by the Vikings who sacked and ruined its monasteries and estates.
 As Flanders was closest to the sea and the three estuaries it was the region hit hardest.
 Flanders experienced attacks in 850, 851, 852, 859, 860, 861, 862, 864, 879 and 880 before the Vikings changed their target to the fertile Meuse basin in 881 and 882 as they had stripped the Scheldt of all its wealth.
 After being handed Friesland by the Charles the Fat in exchange of never returning to his domains, the Vikings went westward and began raiding Flanders, Brabant and Hainaut.
 From their stronghold in Rupel, the Vikings attacked Leuven on multiple occasions.
 The resistance was led by Dukes, Counts and other local officials and the victory of Arnulf of Carinthia in Leuven in October 891 exhausted the Vikings enough to make them retreat from Belgium.
 In 948, Arnulf I and Adelolf of the County of Flanders drove the Vikings out of Montreuil near the river Canche.